baitcode/baitcode/README.md

 I'm well-skilled on the frontend with React and have experience building games and Chrome extensions in JavaScript.
 Most of my career has been in backend development, which I believe speaks for itself.

-I speak: Python, Kotlin, Golang, Cairo, TypeScript, and a bit of Solidity and Rust.
+I speak: Python, Kotlin, Golang, Cairo, TypeScript, Rust and a bit of Solidity.

-I was laid off a while ago and am open to collaboration opportunities.

 [CV](./CVIliaBatii.pdf)